A source of entertainment, information, and worldwide communication – the radio has had a significant impact on the evolution of humanity.

 FM radio was originally discovered and implemented by a man called Edwin Armstrong.
 Like many inventors of his time, he was searching for a solution to the problem of ongoing static in AM frequency radios.

 Eventually, Armstrong found that to eliminate issues with sound quality, he needed a much broader bandwidth than AM stations could offer.
-The bandwidth that an FM station occupies is twenty times bigger than an AM station.
+The bandwidth that FM stations occupy is twenty times bigger than an AM station.

-This means that companies can both remove static and achieve a greater sound fidelity than AM radio.
+As a result, the FM bandwidth enables companies to remove static and achieve a greater sound fidelity than AM radio

 In 1933, Edwin Armstrong successfully received four patents for his FM technology and began to appeal to the RCA for support with his new system.
 The Radio Corporation of America was responsible for determining which radio innovations were permitted at the time.